Berkshire insurance 'superstar' could fill Buffett's shoes

 In Berkshire’s 2014 shareholder letter posted online on Saturday, Munger said Jain’s reinsurance operation combines capacity, speed, decisiveness and, most important, “brains in a manner unique in the insurance business.”
 Munger stressed Jain “never exposes Berkshire to risks that are inappropriate in relation to our resources.”

-Munger even went so far as to give an example of Jain’s “unmatchable” underwriting skills: If the insurance industry should experience a $250 billion (162 billion pounds) loss from some mega-catastrophe, “Berkshire as a whole would likely record a significant profit for the year because of its many streams of earnings.”
+Munger even went so far as to give an example of Jain’s “unmatchable” underwriting skills: If the insurance industry should experience a $250 billion loss from some mega-catastrophe, “Berkshire as a whole would likely record a significant profit for the year because of its many streams of earnings.”

 Jain received an undergraduate degree in engineering at the Indian Institute of Technology in Kharagpur in 1972 and worked for International Business Machines Corp in India between 1973 to 1976 before earning a business degree at Harvard University in 1978.